Visiting Seattle’s Kubota Garden is like taking a masterclass in the study of form and shape.

-Located in the middle of a quiet suburban neighborhood, it’s somewhat of a surprise to find this secret gem nestled among its residential neighbors.
-Immediately I was intrigued.
+Located in the middle of a quiet suburban neighborhood, it’s somewhat of a surprise to find this secret gem of a garden nestled among its residential neighbors.

 In the garden is a memorial stone dedicated to the creator of this magnificent garden, with the following inscription:

 ‘Fujitaro Kubota was born in 1879.. on the island of Shikoku, Japan.
 He immigrated to America in 1907..and acquired this land in order to make a large garden.
 With his own hands he cleared the land, dug several ponds and cut the trees to build the garden.
 Mr. Kubota studied landscaping, suffered hard work, and put great effort into this project.
 The garden was finally completed in 1962 and in that year this memorial stone was erected.
 It was the eighty-third year of Fujitaro Kubota.’